 Can I phone my child at camp?

 The camp phone number is (780) 494 2103.
 We highly discourage parents from calling their children at camp as it tends to be a factor that encourages homesickness.
-If you are wondering how your child is doing, we encourage you first to call the camp and ask to speak to your child's cabin leader.
+If you are wondering how your child is doing, we encourage you first to call the camp and ask to speak to your child's group leader.
 Of course if a child is experiencing significant issues, it is our priority to contact their parents.

 What activities do you offer?
 Do the campers have to participate?